 New SUNY General Education: SUNY - Natural Sciences (and Scientific Reasoning)

 Course Learning Outcomes

-2. Define key terminology relevant to human disease and disorders.
+2. Apply medical terminology relevant to the observation of signs or symptoms of human disease and disorders.

-5. Explain the role of lifestyle and its impact on the dimensions of health and wellness and chronic conditions.
+4. Explain the role of lifestyle choices/health behaviors and their impact on health, wellness or chronic conditions.